 The slasher that broke the reindeer’s back?
-VHS Revival Investigates.
+VHS Revival Investigates

 Some movies are a victim of their time.

 Back in the winter of 1984, the movie was pulled from theatres a week after its release due to widespread protests regarding an advertising campaign which depicted jolly old Saint Nick as a bloodthirsty killer.
-Incredulously, those ads ran on prime time television, which led to an almost medieval outrage from PTA members who had left their children watching Little House on the Prairie, only to return to a nation of distraught preteens keeping an unusually sharp eye on their chimneys.
+Incredulously, those ads ran on prime time television, which led to an almost medieval backlash from PTA members who had left their children watching Little House on the Prairie, only to return to a nation of distraught preteens keeping an unusually sharp eye on their chimneys.

 That backlash soon became an all-out witch hunt as an equally exploitative mainstream media fuelled the fires of a very real horror.
 This was irrationality at its most fervent, led by a generation of critics who were quick to wheel out the proverbial guillotine, denouncing the film as worthless and immoral, while mainstream critics Siskel and Ebert, both infamous for their scathing hatred of the slasher genre, went as far as reading the names of the movie’s production crew on air, claiming that every penny made was tantamount to ‘blood money’.
 The fact that nobody involved with the movie was injured as a consequence is nothing short of miraculous.

-So, is the movie worthy of its notoriety?
+So, is the movie that broke the reindeer’s back truly worthy of its notoriety?
 Of course not.
 In fact, it doesn’t even come close.
-In my opinion no horror movie is worthy of such treatment because what we are watching is fiction, plain and simple, and if anyone is to blame for the brief psychological damage it did to a generation of horrified children it is those sloppy folks at the stations who allowed the movie’s ad campaign to be aired at a time when minors may have been exposed to it.
+In my opinion, no horror movie is worthy of such treatment because what we are watching is fiction, plain and simple, and if anyone is to blame for the brief psychological damage it did to a generation of horrified children it is those sloppy folks at the stations who allowed the movie’s ad campaign to be aired at a time when minors may have been exposed to it.
 Murder was around long before this sub-genre came into existence.
 I mean, we’re all adults here.
 If we find a movie to be tasteless or immoral then we have the right to steer clear of it.
 If we believe that a movie lacks any kind of value all one has to do is look away.

 It is perhaps worth mentioning that there were other Christmas and even Santa-related slashers long before moral outrage covered itself in sleigh bells.
-In 1974, director Bob Clark practically wrote the rulebook with yuletide stabfest Black Christmas, while 1980 saw the release of Christmas Evil, a bizarre character study which saw a seasonally depressed man dress up as Kris Kringle and go on a deadly killing spree.
+In 1974, director Bob Clark practically wrote the rule book with yuletide stabfest Black Christmas, while 1980 saw the release of Christmas Evil, a bizarre character study which saw a seasonally depressed man dress up as Kris Kringle and go on a deadly killing spree.
 The latter of those movies featured an almost identical premise to Silent Night Deadly Night, as well as a vague subtext concerning sexuality and gender-swapping, yet parents and critics hardly made a peep.

 Silent Night Deadly Night is a tepid affair at best.
-For those with a taste for stalk-and-slash inanity, it more than justifies its cult status, while a series of sequels proves that there is a market for its inimitable brand of mindless hokum, but as an exercise in obscenity it ranks somewhere near the bottom, and I could think of fifty slashers more qualified to break the reindeer’s back as a familiar set-up sees a young boy succumb to a premature tragedy that leaves him with a rather nasty aversion to both sex and Santa.
+For those with a taste for stalk-and-slash inanity, it more than justifies its cult status, while a series of sequels proved there is a market for its inimitable brand of mindless hokum, but as an exercise in obscenity it ranks somewhere near the bottom, and I could think of fifty slashers more qualified to break the reindeer’s back as a familiar set-up sees a young boy succumb to a premature tragedy that leaves him with a rather nasty aversion to both sex and Santa.

 After seeing his parents slayed by a stick-up artist dressed in Coca-Cola’s most subliminal colours, soon-to-be-antagonist Billy Chapman (Robert Brian Wilson) is subjected to the religious perversions of Mother Superior (Lilyan Chauvin), a fine actress who must have been in serious need of a cash injection.
 So out of place are her talents that Silent Night Deadly Night feels like two movies glued haphazardly together, her earlier scenes providing a serious set-up for an utterly ludicrous finale which lacks any of the artistic or technical merit initially implied.
 Even the movie’s kills prove tame thanks to a painfully thin budget which lays waste to the Savini-esque magic found in other slice-and-dice vehicles, substituting any real practical effects for cut-away deaths or knife attacks which resemble someone drawing on cast members with a red fountain pen, while a poor video transfer could not be salvaged even upon a recent Blu-ray release.

-Slashers have gained a widespread cult following throughout the years, thanks in large part to the joyous capacity of nostalgia, as genre fans remember those heady days with a taboo lust rather than dwelling on the outrage of media-spun moral panic.
+Slashers have gained a widespread cult following throughout the years, thanks in large part to the joyous capacity of nostalgia as genre fans remember those heady days with a taboo lust rather than dwelling on the outrage of media-spun moral panic.
 Whatever verbal loathing the critics may fling their way, at the end of the day the majority of these filmmakers were not looking to win any awards.
 They simply saw the chance to make movies the way Romero and Carpenter had before them: cheaply and with the opportunity of recouping a small fortune.
 Those filmmakers lack the genius and foresight of the industry’s finest, but they exploited their way to a payday and had a bloody good time doing it, both literally and figuratively.

 Good luck to them, I say.